NathanMaton/vix_prediction/README.md

 At the end of the project I concluded that predicting market volitility is challenging (as expected).
 In picking a great challenging project though I learned a lot of techniques I could apply to more typical time series analysis like forecasting sales and other business data.

+To learn more please read the Jupyter notebooks where I cover EDA, optimizing ARIMA models, SARIMAX models and my Facebook Prophet test.